A Bayesian Bradley-Terry model to compare multiple ML algorithms on multiple data sets: What counts as a win? Folds and local rope What counts as a win? Folds and local rope

-From another point of view, if we consider the standard deviations of the measures on the folds for each algorithm, also displayed on Table \ref{tab:small2}, the differences in the mean of both algorithms (0.001) is also much smaller than the standard deviations (0.02 and 0.03).
-In some intuitive sense, the difference in averages that yielded the win for \emph{lgbm} is much smaller than some ``noise level'' of the evaluation procedure itself, considering the variability of the measures in the folds within each classifier itself.
+From another perspective, if we take into account the standard deviations of the measures on the folds for each algorithm, as shown in Table \ref{tab:small2}, the difference in the means of both algorithms (0.001) is much smaller compared to the standard deviations (0.02 and 0.03).
+In some intuitive sense, the difference in the averages that led to the win for lgbm is much smaller than the ``noise level'' of the evaluation procedure itself, given the variability of the measures within each classifier in the folds.

-This opens up two lines of reasoning: the one that considers each fold (provided they are the same for all algorithms) as sources of evidence to count the wins and losses of the algorithms, and one that deals with the difference between the means for all folds, but take into consideration both the difference and some ``noise level'' derived from the variability within each classifier.
-But in both cases we are aiming reducing the strength of evidence that \emph{lgbm} has a victory in relation to \emph{xgb}, and that should be considered a tie.
+This leads us to two ways of interpreting the results: one that takes into account each fold as individual sources of evidence to determine the wins and losses of the algorithms, and another that considers the difference between the means across all folds while also taking into account the ``noise level'' derived from the variability among the folds.
+Both methods aim to reduce the strength of evidence that lgbm wins over xgb, resulting in a tie between the two algorithms.

-This research will follow the ``noise level'' line.
-We argue that a difference of 0.001 in the means given that for each classifier the variability of the measures in the folds is at least 10 times as high, should not count as a win but as a ties between the two algorithms.
-We will call this approach the \textbf{local ROPE}, some threshold below which one should consider the difference between two classifiers as unimportant.
-But as we will see, the local ROPE is not a fixed number but depend on the results of the two algorithms on the different folds.
+In this research, we will adopt the latter approach, which considers the ``noise level.''
+We argue that a difference of 0.001 in the means, given that the variability of the measures in the folds for each classifier is at least 10 times higher, should not be considered a win, but rather a tie between the two algorithms.
+We refer to this approach as the \textbf{local ROPE}, which is a threshold below which differences between two classifiers are considered unimportant.
+However, as we will see, the local ROPE is not a fixed number but it depends on the results of the two algorithms on the different folds.

-Regarding the first line, using the folds themselves as source of evidence for wins and losses, we believe that issues such as the fact that the fold results are not independent of each other would make the analysis too complex (the same conclusion reached by \citet{benavoli2017time} for their analysis), and will leave that approach for future research.
+In regards to the first line of reasoning, where the folds are used as the source of evidence for wins and losses, we believe that issues such as the dependence of the fold results on each other would make the analysis too complex.
+This conclusion was also reached by \citet{benavoli2017time} in their analysis, and as such, we will leave this approach for further exploration in future research.

 \hypertarget{local-rope}{